Uganda is host to the fastest growing refugee crisis in the world where hundreds

 WHAT WE DO TO HELP

-In the Kyaka II refugee camp in Uganda, 30 refugee communities, mostly from the Democratic Republic of Congo, are being supported to deliver high quality, cost effective Early Childhood Development (ECD) provision, in safe spaces, to thousands of children aged 3-6 years.
+In the Kyaka II refugee camp in Uganda, refugee communities from the Democratic Republic of Congo, are being supported to deliver high quality, cost effective Early Childhood Development (ECD) provision, in safe spaces for over 5,000 children aged 3-6 years.
 This education and support will ensure they have the best possible start in life and are enabled to thrive.

 YOU MIGHT LIKE